thehyve/ohdsi-covid19-site/content/study/ACE/index.md

 ---
 # Display Name
 # TODO: rules for what title to pick here (currently we use the protocol title)
-title: "Hydroxychloroquine safety and potential efficacy as an antiviral prophylaxis in light of potential wide-spread use in COVID-19: a multinational, large-scale network cohort and self-controlled case series study"
+title: "Association of angiotensin converting enzyme (ACE) inhibitors and angiotensin II receptor blockers (ARB) on coronavirus disease (COVID-19) incidence and complications"
 tags: []
 categories: []
-date: 2020-05-21T14:21:00+02:00
+date: 2020-06-17T17:50:47+02:00
-lastmod: 2020-05-22T14:21:00+02:00
+lastmod: 2020-06-17T17:50:47+02:00
 featured: false
 draft: false

 # what does this ID mean?
-id: Study_HQC
+id: Study_ACE
 # encepp ID
-identifier: EUPAS34497
+identifier: EUPAS35296

-# Author IDs (as listed on the study design)
+# Author IDs (as listed on the study protocol)
 authors:
-- DanielPrietoAlhambra
-- JenniferLane
-- DanielMorales
-- MartijnSchuemie
-- JamesWeaver
-- KristinaFister
-- MarcSuchard
-- SajanKhosla
-- AjitLondhe
-- DanielleNewby
-- HainiWen
-- PaulaCasajust
-- AndreaMargulis
+- SCYou

 # Date format
 datePublished: 02-04-2020